lisagjh/lisavanderhoorn.nl/src/content/projects/SIH-data.md

 I used `file_get_contents` to fetch the json.

-Also I learned about associative arrays!
+I learned about associative arrays!
 Then I learned that in JS they're just objects.

+### Update Frontend to Display Two Tabs

+At first there were a bunch of buttons at the top, for each category.
+These same categories were also in the sidebar as checkboxes.
+For the new version we want two buttons at the top, as the two main tabs.
+One is for events and the other for sportlocations, with has everything but events.
+Doing this took some work.
+I had to really dive into the existing code, and figure out how it's built and what works together.